Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-PSPhot uses an analytical model to represent the shape and flux of an object.
-An important concept within the PSPhot code is the distinction between a model which describes an object on an image and a model with describes the point-spread-function (PSF) across an image.

-Any object in an image may be represented by some analytical model, for example, a 2-D elliptical Gaussian:

-The object model will have a variety of model parameters, in this case the centroid coordinates ($x_o, y_o$), the elliptical shape parameters ($\sigma_x, \sigma_y, \sigma_{\rm xy}$), the model normalization ($I_o$) and the local value of the background ($S$).
-A specific object will have a particular set of values for these different parameters.

-The point-spread-function (PSF) of an image describes the shape of all unresolved objects in the image.
-In a typical image, the shape of point sources is not well described by a single function.
-Instead, the shape will vary as a function of position in the image.
-The PSF model therefore must describe the parameter variation as a function of the position of the object on the image.
-Note that the object model consists of a certain number of parameters which are defined by the PSF model, and another set of parameters which are independent from object to object.
+The point-spread-function (PSF) of an image describes the shape of all unresolved sources in the image.
+In a typical wide-field image, the shape of unresolved sources varies as a function of position in the image.
+The full PSF thus needs to include a model with parameters which vary across the image.

+The PSF used by \ippprog{psphot} consists of an analytical function combined with a pixelized representation of the residual differences between the analytical model and the true PSF.
+Both the shape parameters of the analytical model and the pixelized residual differences are allowed to vary in two dimensions across the images.

+Within \ippprog{psphot}, several analytical models may be used to describe the smooth portion of the PSF, but all share a few common characteristics.
+As an example, a simple model consists of a 2-D elliptical Gaussian:

+Here the model parameters consist of the centroid coordinates ($x_o, y_o$), the elliptical shape parameters ($\sigma_x, \sigma_y, \sigma_{\rm xy}$), the model normalization ($I_o$) and the local value of the background ($S$).

+A specific source will have a particular set of values for the model parameters, some of which depend on the PSF model and the position of the source in the image, while the rest are unique to the individual source.
 For the case of the elliptical Gaussian model, the PSF parameters would be the shape terms ($\sigma_x, \sigma_y, \sigma_{\rm xy}$) while the independent parameters would be the centroid, normalization and local sky values ($x_o, y_o, I_o, S$).
-Thus these parameters are each a function of the object centroid coordinates:
+Thus the shape parameters are each a function of the source centroid coordinates: